Anton Günther I, Count of Schwarzburg-Sondershausen: Life

 After his father's death, he and his brothers Louis Günther II and Christian Günther II divided Schwarzburg-Sondershausen.
 Anton Günther I received most of Lower Schwarzburg-Sondershausen, except for a few districts that went to Louis Günther II.

 He did much for the churches and schools and laid the foundation stone of the church in Sondershausen that replaced the one that had burned down in 1621.
 In 1657, the parish and school buildings burned down; he rebuilt those as well.

 Marriage and issue

-Anton Günther I married on 29 October 1644 with Mary Magdalene (1622-1689), a daughter of Count Palatine George William of Zweibrücken-Birkenfeld.
+Anton Günther I married Countess Palatine Mary Magdalene of Zweibrücken-Birkenfeld (1622-1689), a daughter of Count Palatine George William of Zweibrücken-Birkenfeld on 29 October 1644.
 They had the following children: